3 minute read

 Why have Deans been seeking media attention?

-In order for a Dean to maintain strong relationships with their stakeholders and the community they need to communicate with them – often through the media – which is what we have seen a lot of during the COVID-19 pandemic.
+In order for a Dean to maintain strong relationships with their stakeholders and the community they need to communicate with them – often through the media.

 Deans have been taking up media opportunities in order to stand out and promote their brand, which they are an important extension of.
 By doing this they are able to share messages about their school in a much more personal way than an email would be.
 In this uncertain climate, people don’t want a generic email that will be sent to everyone’s inbox, they want to see and hear what their Dean has to say and what their next steps in dealing with this pandemic are.